 Control either by mobile application or opt for the controller for a few more dollars.
 Marketed to younger audiences, the Airborne drones are durable and promoted as being safe to fly indoors for about 9 minutes per charge.
 Get started with quadcopter flight for $80 straight from Parrot, or about $55 for the Cargo on Amazon or $32 for the Airborne Night today.

 Officially replacing both the Airborne Night and Cargo, the Parrot Mambo is a slight more substantial drone, and one that takes fun to the next level.
 Two accessories define the Mambo, the first is a small ball launcher that mounts on top of the drone, ready to take on other drones in aerial battle, or just annoy a parent or sibling.

 The second accessory has a bit more function and potential, a cargo clamp.
 The Grabber is a cute little clamp that is motor controlled for you to carry up to 4 grams of cargo.
 Simple enough, they advertise this as a fun way to deliver notes to a loved one.

 Taking remote control vehicles to the ground, the Jumping line of Parrot drones are two wheeled vehicles that scoot along the ground, then have the ability to leap into the air.
 The mounted camera is perhaps the most interesting bonus to the Jumping drones, with Race enjoying higher speeds but Night offering up LED headlights.

-Take video from the ground at up to 8.7 mph with the Parrot Jumping Race and Jumping Night for $70 from Parrot or Amazon.
+Take video from the ground at up to 8.7 mph with the Parrot Jumping Race and Jumping Night for $75 from Amazon.